How to request services on behalf of a CTP Care client

 We communicate approved services to you via a Service Approval/Purchase Order.

-Directly relates to injuries sustained in the motor accident
+Relates to the injury sustained in the motor accident

-The request should only propose services for a client's accepted injury/s.
-We can only fund services for the injuries sustained in the motor accident for which the person became a client in the NSW CTP Scheme from 1 December 2017 onwards.
+The request should only propose services for the injury sustained in the client’s motor accident.
 If the client needs services for pre-existing or subsequent conditions, the client will need to seek funding through other avenues.

 Will help the client return to their pre-accident functioning